LordSnoosh/SEIR2222/work/w10/d2/03-react-handling-input-and-events.md

 In a typical HTML page, input elements such as `<input>`, `<textarea>` and `<select>`, maintain their own internal state.

-However, working with input the "React way" is different in that:
+However, handling input the "React way" is different in that:

 1. The value of an input, i.e., what is displayed, is maintained by our own state in the component.

-2. Updating that state requires handling an `onChange` event.
+2. Updating that state requires assigning an event handler function to the `onChange` prop.

 This scenario, is what React refers to as a [controlled component/input](https://reactjs.org/docs/forms.html#controlled-components).